GillianGrayson/SImAge/README.md

 - `feats_con_*.xlsx` are dataframes which contains features (immunological biomarkers), which will be used as input features of models.

-- `models` - это директория, в которой будут сохраняться результаты разных моделей (logs, figures, tables).
+- `models` is the directory in which the results of the different models (logs, figures, tables) will be saved.

 ## Configuring experiments